Do Creatives Really Need Instagram?

 A Different Relationship

-I'm not shy to admit that in the past I have been addicted to social media.
 If you've seen The Social Dilemma on Netflix, you'll know that these sites are built to be addictive.
 Keeping you online and holding your attention makes more money for the platforms as they sell your attention to advertisers.
-As you are posting your content onto Instagram, they have the right to share it without seeking your permission and in some cases can even sell your content to other parties without giving you any of that money - or even informing you about the transaction.

 A Catalyst For Change